ritik749/decode-transaction-simulation/README.md

 The **decode-transaction-simulation** package helps you decode transaction data from the Tenderly API and extract information about asset changes.

 ## Features ##
-__Decode Tenderly Transaction Data__: Simplifies decoding transaction data retrieved from the Tenderly API.
+__Decode Tenderly Transaction Data__: Simplifies decoding transaction data retrieved from the Tenderly API.<br/>
-__Identify Asset Changes__: Analyzes transactions to identify token transfers (inflow/outflow) and their details.
+__Identify Asset Changes__: Analyzes transactions to identify token transfers (inflow/outflow) and their details.<br/>
-__Error Handling__: Provides informative error messages in case of decoding issues or API errors.
+__Error Handling__: Provides informative error messages in case of decoding issues or API errors.<br/>

 ## Installation ##